swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 The behavior depends as above on the mutation-modifier and whether the defining type is `Escapable` or `~Escapable`.

-**Initializers:** An initializer can define a lifetime dependency on one of its arguments.
+**Initializers:** An initializer can define lifetime dependencies on one or more arguments.
 In this case, we use the same rules same as for “Functions” above by using the convention that initializers can be viewed as functions that return `Self`: